OPPO VOOC, SuperVOOC (SVOOC). OnePlus DASH/WARP charge. Realme SuperDart/UltraDart Charge

 VOOC vs SuperVOOC.

-Both fast charge technologies have a common idea of low voltage-high current and a common solution however SuperVOOC usually is more advanced, relying on top-notch components, charging algorithms, charging 2 batteries in a series approach, and additional chips and sensors.
+Both fast charge technologies have a common idea of low voltage-high current and a common solution, however, SuperVOOC is usually more advanced, relying on top-notch components, charging algorithms, charging 2 batteries in a series approach, and additional chips and sensors.
 From a marketing standpoint, SuperVOOC is positioned as a solution for top-tier smartphones.

 SuperVOOC 150W Flash charge/UltraDart.
 20V/7.5A from charger converted to 10V/15A in smartphone and then split by 5V15A between 2 batteries in smartphone.
 Charger is compatible with PD and PPS protocols.